 |Eagle Mountain-Saginaw ISD||Ed Willkie Middle||Danny Knowles, RD Coordinator||Beginner|

 |Ysleta ISD||East Point EL||Maria McNulty, RD Coordinator||In Progress|

 RDP Stand-Alone Training of Trainers is FREE but limited to 40 participants per session.
 If there are vacancies in the session you select, your registration form will be accepted and a confirmation notice sent via email within 48 hours.
 CPE Credit will be given for attendance.
 The training is offered to employees of public schools and charter schools, Communities in Schools (CIS), public universities and colleges of education, and other organizations providing direct services to students in public educational settings.

 NOTE: Two to three registrants per school district will be allowed to attend training.
 Each individual should register using their own organization email address.
 If a registrant has not attended Administrator Training, but will attend the Coordinator Training they should secure a copy of the RDP Training Resources.

 All sessions will be held at the Texas Education Agency from 8:00am-5:00pm.
 Lunch is not provided.
 These are some hotels near the William B. Travis building.

 2020 RDP Training Dates

 The Administrator Training is an overview of restorative discipline practices and training for Tier I Circles.
-To register for an Administrator Training session held on the dates below, select the following link:
+To register for a training session held on the dates below, select the following link:

-he Campus Coordinator Training centers around Tier II and Tier III Circles.
-To register for a Coordinator Training session held on the dates below, select the following link:
+The Campus Coordinator Training centers around Tier II and Tier III Circles.
+To register for a training session held on the dates below, select the following link:

 2019 RDP Training Photos